jbenbudd/time-series-forecasting/README.md

 Make accurate forecasts using Temporal Fusion Transformers with PyTorch.

 ## Overview
-This repository implements the PyTorch Forecasting Temporal Fusion Transformer (TFT) for predicting time series data.
-This pipeline can be used to train models for explainable multi-horizon forecasting, and can be easily adapted to various time series datasets and forecasting tasks.
+This repository implements the PyTorch Forecasting Temporal Fusion Transformer (TFT) for interpretable multi-horizon time series forecasting.
+The provided pipeline automatically prepares the dataloaders, trains the model, and plots the performance of the model on the test set.

 ## Example Forecasts
 Below are examples of the model's forecasting performance on various datasets: